-The pinnules of this fern are oblong with rounded tips and like the pinnae, are also angled but outward toward the tip of the pinna.
+The pinnules of this fern are narrowly oblong with rounded tips and like the pinnae, are also angled but outward toward the tip of the pinna.
 Each pinna is divided into 8+ pair of pinnules.
-These are narrowly oblong, also with rounded tips, and their bases are also rounded and attached with a small stalk, in a mostly alternate manner, to the costa of the pinna.
-Their main vein is distinctive.
-Those pinnules near the tip are sometimes longer with a semi-ear.
+The pinnule tips and bases are rounded and attached with a small stalk, in a mostly alternate manner, to the costa of the pinna.
+Their main vein is prominent.
+Those pinnules near the tip of the pinna are sometimes longer with a semi-ear.
 The rachis of the blade is round with a groove on top, pinkish to greenish in color, with fine hair.
-The stipes are smooth, except will have fine hair when young; they color toward pink-reddish at the base - the color they had emerging from the rhizome.
+The stipes are smooth, except they will have fine hair when young; they color toward pink-reddish at the base - the color they had emerging from the rhizome.
 The lower part of the stipes have small stipules - resembling wings.

 Fertility: Like the other Osmundas, there are no sori, the sporangia are naked and borne directly on the fertile pinnules in short stalked clusters; bright green when mature and then moving to dark brown after spore dispersal.
 This arrangement in clusters on the upper pinnules led to the "Flowering Fern" common name.